How Do Tax Treaty Tie-Breaker Rules Work?

 - Portugal tax: 20% flat on self-employment income under NHR

-- US tax: Full worldwide income filing required as US citizen, with foreign tax credits for Portuguese taxes paid
+- US tax: Full worldwide income filing required, with foreign tax credits for Portuguese taxes paid

-- Structural advantage: Portugal's 20% rate is lower than the top US marginal rate (37%), so the credit offsets a portion but not all of US tax
+- The gap: Portugal's 20% rate is lower than the top US marginal rate (37%), so the credit offsets part but not all of the US tax

-The wrinkle with NHR: some foreign-source income categories were exempt from Portuguese tax under NHR.
-If Portugal does not tax certain income, there is no foreign tax paid, which means no foreign tax credit available on the US return for that income.
-The US taxes it, and there is nothing to offset.
+The part that bites: some foreign-source income categories were exempt from Portuguese tax under NHR.
+If Portugal does not tax that income, there is no foreign tax paid, and therefore no foreign tax credit on the US return.
+The US taxes it with nothing to offset.

 What the tie-breaker does not resolve